Olex2/Olex2Manual/Sucrose/refinement.md

 	![Incorrect Ellipsoids](/images/incorrect_ellipsoids.png)

 	>OLEX2 It is generally good practice to re-set the atoms to be isotropic, click on I_ISOT in Toolbox Work at the top right.
-Select the relevant atoms and change the atom type in Toolbox Work.
+Select the relevant atoms and change the atom type in `@Toolbox Work`.
 Click on Refine, make sure your structure looks reasonable then click on   on Toolbox Work at the top right to re-refine in the anisotropic model.

 	![Incorrect Ellipsoids](/images/incorrect_ellipsoids.png)